 However, in the event of a student’s disclosure, either verbally or in writing, of threat of serious or foreseeable harm to self or others, abuse or neglect of a minor, elderly or disabled person, victim or witness of a crime or sexual misconduct, or current involvement in criminal activity, the faculty, staff, administrator, or supervisor will take immediate action.
 This action may include, but is not limited to, immediate notification of appropriate state law enforcement or social services personnel, emergency contacts, notification of the appropriate program chair or online dean, or notification to other appropriate University officials.
 All reported information is treated with discretion and respect, and kept as private as possible.

 We affirm that all things were created by God.
 Angels were created as ministering agents, though some, under the leadership of Satan, fell from their sinless state to become agents of evil.
 The universe was created in six historical days and is continuously sustained by God; thus it both reflects His glory and reveals His truth.
-Human beings were directly created, not evolved, in the very image of God.
+Human beings were directly created, not evolved, in the very image of God, as either biologically male or female from the womb.
 As reasoning moral agents, they are responsible under God for understanding and governing themselves and the world.

 We affirm that the Bible, both Old and New Testaments, though written by men, was supernaturally inspired by God so that all its words are the written true revelation of God; it is therefore inerrant in the originals and authoritative in all matters.
 It is to be understood by all through the illumination of the Holy Spirit, its meaning determined by the historical, grammatical, and literary use of the author’s language, comparing Scripture with Scripture.